-- PIRSA Fisheries and Aquaculture receive requests from lease and licence holders for variations of licence conditions or lease arrangements.
-The Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered. - PIRSA Fisheries and Aquaculture receive requests from lease and licence holders for consideration of financial alleviation due to experiencing cases of hardship.
-Where required, this may result in a waiver of application or on-going fees under the Aquaculture Act 2001.
-Functions of this activity include internal and external correspondence, collation of financial data, pursuing independent third-party advice or reports. - Continue to support South Australian land-based hatchery operations to provide surety of oyster spat supply to the Oyster Sector.
+- PIRSA Fisheries and Aquaculture receives requests from lease and licence holders for variations of licence conditions or lease arrangements.
+The Case Manager processes requests using a pragmatic approach, based on the implications and timeliness of the question or issue to be considered. - Regulations and policies administered through the Act are managed as a part of aquaculture leasing and licensing, in particular, permits for the collection of seedstock or broodstock, and for the release of aquatic resources.